The Murdaugh case was complicated - but this is deeper than anyone expected | Voices

 When Mallory Beach, 19, died in a boat crash with Paul allegedly drunk driving behind the wheel in 2019, the Murdaughs were accused of trying to blame another teen — and Mr Murdaugh was investigated for trying to influence survivors and shape the stories they gave to law enforcement.

-But when Maggie and Paul were shot dead, not even the family’s century-old prominence and power could stop Mr Murdaugh from facing the full force of the law.
+But when Maggie and Paul were shot dead, not even the family’s century-old prominence and power could stop Murdaugh from facing the full force of the law as he was convicted of their murders and sentenced to spend the remainder of his life behind bars.

 It began before the trial even got underway.